 The monsoons sustain the complex desert ecology by replenishing the scarce groundwater, recharging riparian areas.
 Dry washes become flowing rivers within seconds, pushing enormous amounts of water down into the rivers and feeding many plants along the way.
 In the monsoon season, the desert awakens for a second spring.
-The prickly pear ripens, and the creosote bush releases it’s sweet, floral aroma.
+The prickly pear ripens, and the creosote bush releases its sweet, floral aroma.
 The smell of the desert rain, the Larrea tridentata releasing its volatile oils (like terpene, limonene, and camphor) to celebrate water.

 To humans, the monsoons can bring a big relief from the summer heat, and a beautiful showing of the desert’s ability to rapidly transform.
 Oftentimes on the river, you cannot see a horizon hinting at the storm to come.
 It hits all at once, a welcomed surprise on a hot day, and in 15 minutes it’s gone as quick as it came.
 These bursts transform dusty canyon walls into amphitheaters of waterfalls cascading muddy drum-beats down into the canyon below.

 They can also be very dangerous.
 Everyone who has spent time in the desert in late summer has one or two flash flood stories.
 I have heard many stories of close-calls canyoneering, and countless other, less harrowing tales of wet clothing, ruined electronics, and tents lost to the sudden streams of a monsoon.
 But on a river trip, you’re always prepared for the rapids and thus monsoons are often a moment for celebration.

 Monsoons are the desert’s other extreme, and just like the heat, they are much more dangerous if you are unprepared.
 Wild Girl Writing has a short blog piece about staying safe in the Southern Utah monsoons.
 She suggests: be weather aware, know where you’re going, be cautious about where you shelter, have a guide, and enjoy the show from somewhere safe.
 Typically the safest place during a mid-day deluge is in a rubber-raft, quietly floating through mother nature’s orchestra.
 These monsoons in the west are the great balancing force in an extreme environment.